 What Exactly is Miscarriage?

-Most miscarriages fall into the category of early pregnancy loss, in the first thirteen weeks of pregnancy.
+Most miscarriages fall into the category of early pregnancy loss, in the first thirteen weeks of pregnancy, or first trimester.
 Late miscarriage occurs between the fourteenth and twentieth weeks.
 A loss after the twentieth week is considered a stillbirth rather than a miscarriage.

 How Common Is Miscarriage?